 When it comes to AMD vs Intel mid-range and budget CPUs, the Core i5 and i3 families do battle with AMD's Ryzen 5 and Ryzen 3 processors.
 This market segment comprises the most substantial portion of both AMD and Intel's sales, so pricing and value here are paramount.

 AMD also shored up its defenses with a new line of graphics-less $120 Ryzen 3 3300X and $99 Ryzen 3 3100 models, too.
-Three years ago Intel's flagship chips cost roughly $350 and came with four cores and eight threads, but now AMD's Ryzen 3 lineup offers the same number of cores and threads for as low as $99.
-The Ryzen 3 3300X also offers more performance than the 7700K, and also beats all of Intel's chips in the same price range.
+Three years ago, Intel's flagship chips cost roughly $350 and came with four cores and eight threads, but now AMD's Ryzen 3 lineup offers the same number of cores and threads for as low as $99.
+The Ryzen 3 3300X also offers more performance than the 7700K and beats all of Intel's chips in the same price range.

-That opens up a tremendous amount of threaded performance at every point in AMD's stack, and obviously deals the resale value on older Intel chips yet another blow.
-AMD also announced that B550 motherboards will arrive in June, bringing a more value-conscious ecosystem of PCIe 4.0 products down to the low end of the market.
-Unfortunately, the new motherboards don't support older AMD processors.
+That opens up a tremendous amount of threaded performance at every point in AMD's stack, and Intel's Comet Lake price adjustments obviously deal the resale value on older Intel chips yet another blow.
+AMD also has its B550 motherboards on offer, bringing a more value-conscious ecosystem of PCIe 4.0 products down to the low end of the market.

-AMD also leans on its Ryzen 5 3400G and Ryzen 3 3200G APUs to fend off Intel's Core i5-9400F, Core i3-9350K/F, and Core i3-9100F models.
+AMD also leans on its Ryzen 5 3400G and Ryzen 3 3200G APUs to fend off Intel's Core i5-10500 and i5-10400.
 AMD's models come with potent Vega graphics units that enable low-end gaming across a broad spate of titles.
 Intel's chips can't hold a candle there—you'll need a discrete GPU if you plan to do any meaningful gaming.
-Which is why the i5-9400F and i3-9100F are so attractive, as they shave $50 off the price for users that intend to buy a dedicated graphics card anyway.

 Neither vendor offers integrated graphics units (iGPU) with their HEDT chips.
 Still, even though Intel sells its graphics-less F-Series chips for a discount, it holds the advantage of having a graphics option across the full breadth of its mainstream product stack.